discourses/derma/README.md

 <br>
 <br>

 To ensure availability these three data files are also stored in a [GitHub repository](https://github.com/greyhypotheses/dermatology/tree/master/data).
 The images are either the same as those hosted by the [ISIC Archive API](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/apiDocumentation) or  down-sampled versions.
 Future modelling projects might involve re-visiting the original images of the [ISIC Archive API](https://isic-archive.com/api/v1).
-The API is documented at [ISIC Archive API Documentation](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/apiDocumentation); [sample API script](./src/data/archive.py).
+The API is documented at [ISIC Archive API Documentation](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/apiDocumentation).
 The data set outlined below might be used if the ground truths are released in time.

 * [ISIC_2019_Test_Input.zip](https://s3.amazonaws.com/isic-challenge-2019/ISIC_2019_Test_Input.zip): 8,238 JPEG images of skin lesions
 * [ISIC_2019_Test_Metadata.csv](https://s3.amazonaws.com/isic-challenge-2019/ISIC_2019_Test_Metadata.csv): 8,238 metadata entries of age, sex, and general anatomic site